-Here at Degrees2Dreams, we’ve loved receiving all kinds of testimonials from our alums, especially in beatbox.
-Here are just some of the great feedback we’ve gotten on our training, resources, and coaching.
+Here at Degrees2Dreams, we’ve loved receiving all kinds of testimonials from our alums, about beatboxing or job search.
+We are also interested in their experience of using rewriting services Here are just some of the great feedback we’ve gotten on our training, resources, and coaching.

 “Working with John Wilpers has made all the difference in my search for my first job.
 After getting no answers to job inquiries I sent to more than 20 broadcast outlets, and with just two weeks to go before graduating, I interviewed for a social media marketing position at Yo!Dog Marketing in Viejo, CA. They started with 100 candidates and narrowed it down to 8.
 The first thing they told me during my second interview was how much they loved my use of QR Codes.
 They said it immediately set me apart from the rest of the resumes.
 During my work with John, I also made a video introduction to put on my personal website.
 Although the video makes me cringe with embarrassment, I have never been to an interview where it wasn’t brought up!
 As it goes for most things in life, what you put into it, is what you get out of it.
 John’s internship can be an invaluable experience if you’re willing to commit.
 Social media is important for really any industry now and can only be to your benefit to understand it.
 Before the internship, I felt pretty proficient with social media.
 I was on Facebook, Twitter, Foursquare, and Tumblr.
 Pretty good, right?
 WRONG.
 John taught me to re-imagine, not recycle content online.
 But more importantly, John simply got me excited about a world of possibilities.
 He’s an innovator and is truly willing to teach all that he knows.
 Thank you again, John, for everything you’ve done for me, for inspiring me, for believing in me, and for opening up new possibilities for me.
 I hope other interns can read my testimony and realize how invaluable the experience can be.”